impredicative/irc-rss-feed-bot/README.md

 The default value is `true`.
 The alternative value `false` is recommended if the URL is naturally small, or if `sub` or `format` can be used to make it small.
+* **`whitelist/explain`**: This applies to `whitelist/title` but not `whitelist/url`.
+It can be useful for understanding which portion of a post's title matched the whitelist.
+If `true`, the matching text of each title is enclosed by asterisks.
+For example, "This is a \*matching sample\* title".
+The default value is `false`.
 * **`whitelist/title`**: This is a list of regular expression patterns that result in a title being skipped unless a [search](https://docs.python.org/3/library/re.html#re.search) finds any of the patterns in the title.
 * **`whitelist/url`**: Similar to `whitelist/title`.